backstage/backstage/plugins/jenkins-backend/README.md

 # Jenkins Plugin (Alpha)

-Welcome to the jenkins backend plugin!
+Welcome to the Jenkins backend plugin!
 Website: [https://jenkins.io/](https://jenkins.io/)

-This is the backend half of the 2 jenkins plugins and is responsible for:
+This is the backend half of the 2 Jenkins plugins and is responsible for:

-- finding an appropriate instance of jenkins for an entity
+- finding an appropriate instance of Jenkins for an entity
 - finding the appropriate job(s) on that instance for an entity
-- connecting to jenkins and gathering data to present to the frontend
+- connecting to Jenkins and gathering data to present to the frontend

 ## Integrating into a backstage instance